Lanterman Developmental Disabilities Services Act

 Cal.
 Gov. Code Secs.
 95000 – 95030 and regulations in Title 17 C.C.R. govern early intervention services for all eligible children aged 0 – 3 in California.
 The California Early Intervention Services Act is designed “to provide a statewide system of coordinated, comprehensive, family-centered, multidisciplinary, interagency programs, responsible for providing appropriate early intervention services and support to still eligible infants and toddlers and their families.”
 [Cal.
 Gov. Code Sec.
 95002.]
 This bill became effective on September 30, 1993.

-To read more about the California Early Intervention Services Act, click here.
+Learn more about the California Early Intervention Services Act on the DDS website.

 Title 17 California Code of Regulations

 The California Code of Regulations (CCR) contain the regulations that have been formally adopted by state agencies, reviewed and approved by the Office of Administrative Law, and filed with the Secretary of State.
 The CCR consists of 28 titles and contains the regulations of approximately 200 regulatory agencies.